 Shonda Nicole Gladden is an American Studies PhD student matriculating through the Cultural Ecologies Track at IUPUI with a specialized minor concentration in Nonprofit Leadership through the Paul H. O’Neill School of Public and Environmental Affairs.
 She holds a Bachelor of Arts in Philosophy from Morgan State University and both a Master of Divinity and Master of Theological Studies from Wesley Theological Seminary in Washington, DC.

-Her research emerges at the intersections of philosophy, art, gender and cultural studies.
-Utilizing Womanist and critical visual culture methodologies, her work explores representations of identity and the framing of movements- social, spatial, and spiritual- as cultural productions that inform Blackness, and Black aesthetics, within the colonial project of the Americas.
+Her research emerges at the intersections of philosophy, film, nonprofit, and cultural studies.
+Utilizing Womanist and critical visual culture methodologies, her work explores representations of identity and the framing of movements- social, spatial, and spiritual- as cultural productions that inform Blackness, particularly Black female agency and aesthetics, within the colonial project of the Americas.

 AMST Track: IAHI Cultural Ecologies Project

 As a graduate research assistant in the IUPUI Arts and Humanities Institute (IAHI), Shonda Nicole has conducted research funded by the National Endowment of the Arts and New America.
 During the 2021-2022 academic year she will hold a graduate research fellowship in the Religion, Spirituality, and the Arts Seminar.